Skip to content

 Exactly one of these outcomes will occur.

-We consider how we represent a positon for Alice within this market under the traditional representation and under a PredictionSwap representation.
+We consider how we represent a position for Alice within this market under the traditional representation and under a PredictionSwap representation.

 Traditional Representation